 - When the pretzel pops have cooled add fondant noses and mouths to the animals.
 If you’re making a tiger use the fondant to add stripes to the tiger.

 Eat and Enjoy!

-Wouldn’t these pretzel pops make great snacks for a party or after school snack?
+Wouldn’t these pretzel pops make great snacks for a party or after-school snack?
 We can’t wait to see how your pretzel pop animals turned out!
-Give is a follow on Instagram and tag us in your photos!
+Give us a follow on Instagram and tag us in your photos!

 Join Green Kid Crafts Today!